-Strawberry Cough Sativa Weed Strain From Bulk Buddy’s Cannabis Store.
+Strawberry Cough (AAA+) Sativa Dominant Hybrid Weed Strain From Bulk Buddy’s Curated Online Cannabis Store in Canada

 Strawberry Cough is a bracing, taste-focused sativa hybrid.
 Its unmistakable strawberry flavour is the result of crossbreeding by cannabis pioneer Kyle Kushman.
 Its impressive buds won the title of Best Flower in the 2013 Cannabis Cup.
 Fruity and light, this strain is an uplifting and productive smoke that can be enjoyed in a variety of settings.
 Strawberry Cough is a cross between Strawberry Fields and old-school staple Haze.
 The average THC composition of this strain is between 15% and 20%.
 Emerald Cannabis Worx tested Strawberry Cough through pH Labs and hit a record high of 22.98% THC in 2018.

 Kyle Kushman, a former High Times editor, developed Strawberry Cough largely by chance in 2000.
 Kushman claims to have received a small clone from a fellow breeder — a runt, the clone had allegedly been grown next to a strawberry patch somewhere in Connecticut.
 Kushman was struck by the clone’s pungent strawberry scent — he dubbed the strain Strawberry Field, and eventually crossed it with a Haze plant.
 The result was Strawberry Cough, a hybrid that tastes soft and sweet and delivers a solidly cerebral high.
 Kushman built a buzz around Strawberry Cough in New York City’s underground cannabis market.
 He then moved out west to focus on cultivation in California and handed out clones of Strawberry Cough on the cross-country drive, boosting its popularity even more.